Canon 50D vs 60D

-The Canon EOS 50D and the Canon EOS 60D are two enthusiast cameras that were officially introduced, respectively, in August 2008 and August 2010.
+The Canon EOS 50D and the Canon EOS 60D are two enthusiast cameras that were revealed to the public, respectively, in August 2008 and August 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 50D has a resolution of 15.1 megapixel, whereas the 60D provides 17.9 MP.
+The 50D has a resolution of 15.1 megapixels, whereas the 60D provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 60D is somewhat smaller (3 percent) than the Canon 50D.
 Moreover, the 60D is markedly lighter (8 percent) than the 50D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Canon EF Lens Catalog.
+You can compare the optics available in the Canon EF Lens Catalog.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The 50D was somewhat cheaper (by 7 percent) than the 60D at launch, but both cameras fall into the same price category.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.6.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.